This book started out with something that’s been on my mind for months now, and I was so relieved to see someone else share the same belief:

 “It seems weird to me that here we are, alive, not knowing why we are alive, and just going about our business, sort of ignoring that fact.
 How are we all not looking at each other all the time just like, Yo, what the fuck?”

-Ultimately, I think I completely fell in love with Melissa Broder and her writing.
-She’s honest, mesmerising, and completely genuine.
+Ultimately, I think I completely fell in love with Melissa Broder’s writing.
+It’s honest, mesmerising, and completely genuine.
 I cannot believe it took me so long to pick this book up.